gevera/remult_sk_bun/README.md

 bun --bun run build
 ```

 # TODO

 1. Protect API so it wont be available from outside the app
 2. Reorganize folder structure
-3. Add Module to upload files to R2 via Bun's S3 binding
-4. Add ability for background jobs/queues
+3. Add ability for background jobs/queues
-5. Add Module for payments (use Polar.sh SDK)
+4. Add Module for payments (use Polar.sh SDK)